geod/w4156-boilerplate-gcloud/README.md

 2. It opens a new pane, in that look for the Project ID corresponding to the project name you gave.
 In our case, it is `ase-boilerplate`

 ### step 10: Verify build in CircleCI

 Step 8 would trigger a new build and release in Circle CI.
 To verify:
 1. Go to `projects` -> `your project` -> open the lates build which will be like `master #some-number`
 2. If everything is good -> build will succeed and the app will be deployed into google app engine.
 3. you can also verify that by going to `https://<your-gcloud-project-id>.appspot.com` which will show a message like starting with `hello`

-### step 11: Setting up Google Cloud SDK & App Engine SDK in your local system
+### step 11: Setup Google Cloud SDK & App Engine SDK in your local system

 1. Following this link and perform the 3 steps under the `Interactive Installer` section corresponging to your operating system.
 For our case it is Mac OS (vice versa you can choose Linux / windows based on your OS): <br/>
 <a href='https://cloud.google.com/sdk/downloads#interactive'>Google Cloud SDK</a>